XWangLabTHU/cfDNApipe/README.md

 Like the above example, if refdir is empty, cfDNApipe will download hg19.fa and other annotation files automatically.
 Once done, the program will print "Background reference check finished!", then users can do the analyzing steps.

+*<font color=red>Note:</font> The download procedure is always time-consuming. cfDNApipe can detect the reference files which are already existed in refdir.
+Therefore, users can employ already established reference without rebuilding.
+For instance, users can just put hg19.fa and bowtie2 related files into refdir and cfDNApipe will not download and rebuild them again.
+Other reference files can be got from [here](https://github.com/Honchkrow/cfDNAReferences).
+Downlaoding, uncompressing and putting them into refdir will be much faster.

 We also provide a simple **pipeConfigure2** example for building WGBS reference files.

 ```Python